Koh Kood Island Thailand

 Absolutely.
 Koh Kood is worth visiting because it has some of the best beaches in Thailand and is a lovely, quiet island, not too far from Bangkok.
 You can pair visiting Koh Kood with Koh Chang or Koh Mak.

-Koh Kood or Koh Kut?
 You will see various different spellings of English words in Thai as there is no standardised way of spelling words.
 Therefore you will sometime see the word for island as ‘ko’ or ‘koh’.

-Where is Koh Kood?
+Where is Koh Kood in Thailand?

 Koh Kood is an island towards Cambodia, found near Koh Chang and Koh Mak.